 1/4 cup vegetable oil

-6 cups bread flour (once you know the texture the dough is supposed to have, you needn't actually measure out the flour, just keep adding until it has that proper doughy texture)
+6 cups bread flour (once you know the texture the dough is supposed to have, you needn't actually measure out the flour, just keep adding until it has that proper doughy texture)1. in a large bowl, dissolve the sugar in warm water, and then stir in yeast. allow to sit until yeast resembles a creamy foam (usually about 5 minutes).

 2. mix salt and oil into the yeast. mix in flour one cup at a time (if you have a sifter, sift the flour as you add, but it's not necessary). knead dough on a lightly floured surface until smooth. place in a well oiled bowl and turn dough to coat. cover with a damp cloth and allow to rise until doubled in bulk, about an hour (don't stretch this too long, but the more it rises the fluffier it will be)